LFL-Lab/SQuADDS/docs/source/developer/2026-04-17-drivenmodal-hfss-worklog.md

   - correct the driven-modal port model so capacitance extractions only declare active conductors plus JJ ports, not a fake ground port
   - add reusable helpers for capacitance-matrix expansion and coupled-system port termination
   - land runnable `tutorials/*.py` files for capacitance extraction and coupled-system post-processing
+  - extend the qubit-admittance narrative so Tutorial 12 records the model-sweep and termination-sensitivity analysis directly in the tutorial output
+  - land a combined Tutorial 13 flow that reuses one driven-modal geometry/setup to extract the full Hamiltonian from segmented sweeps

 ## Status checklist